kontent-ai/sample-app-next-js/README.md

 ## Getting Started

 To run the app yourself you will need a clone of the Kontent.ai project.
-You can create it right from the [Kontent.ai UI](`https://app.kontent.ai/projects`).
+You can create it right from the [Kontent.ai UI as a multi-brand sample project](https://kontent.ai/learn/docs/projects#a-create-a-sample-project).
+You can learn more about the sample project in [our documentation](https://kontent.ai/learn/develop/try-sample-apps/adjust-sample-project/javascript).

 ### Deploy